marcoamadeo/Wandome/README.md

 # Wandome
-Web App for Wondome in material design using API for data Made with: Html, Css, Javascript, Jquery.
+Web App for Wondome in material design using API for data.
+Made with: Html, Css, Javascript, Jquery.

 # Simple screen